Rock of Love: Charm School: Quit Yer Beaching

 The next day, the girls must split into two teams of six for their next challenge.
 The next challenge is to set up a stage and a green room for Daniella's rock musician husband, Gilby Clarke, and the team who performs the best job will be made safe from expulsion.
 Lacey, Megan, Brandi C., Jessica, Kristy Joe, and Destiney are on the first team.
 Destiney comments that her and Kristy Joe didn't really want to be on their team.
 Rodeo, Heather, Brandi M., Inna, Dallas, and Angelique are on the other team.
 Lacey takes charge of her team and they assemble their project quickly.
 Sharon and the deans state that while the other team has the brawn, Lacey's team definitely has the brains.
 Riki points out how well Megan is working because instead of carrying heavy items one at a time, she carries them on the rolling speakers.
 The other team carries the heavy items one at a time and takes a slower pace while following the instructions.
 Angelique quickly becomes confused and can barely help her team.
 She seeks help from Dallas, who barely helps her.
 Lacey's team ends up winning and they win the immunity.
 Back at the house, Dallas and Heather discuss how Angelique hurt their team.
+Angelique and Dallas then get into an altercation, accusing each other of throwing one and other under the bus.
 Megan and Brandi C. bring the vandalized pictures before Sharon, cry and accuse Brandi M. of being out to get them.
 Sharon is very disappointed with Brandi M.'s actions, especially that Brandi M. had drawn a penis in Brandi C.'s mouth on her picture.
 At elimination, Brandi M., Dallas, and Angelique are called down to the carpet.
 Sharon scolds Brandi M. and says her actions were childish and that she was on warning.
 Riki agrees, but understands why Brandi M. yelled at the girls and Brandi C. cries for being yelled at when she wasn't even at risk.
 Brandi M. is sent back to safety.
-Sharon cannot choose which of the two to send home, so she asks the rest of the girls on their team who they would send home.
-With the exception of Heather and Inna, all the girls agree Angelique should go home.
+Angelique and Dallas continue their altercation about throwing one and other under the bus, Sharon cannot choose which of the two to send home, so she asks the rest of the girls on their team who they would send home.
+With the exception of Heather, Lacey, and Inna, all the girls agree Angelique should go home.
 Sharon agrees, and Angelique is expelled for not wanting to change.
+Lacey states that she is disappointed that Angelique was expelled instead of Dallas.